-- A. Unless otherwise stated elsewhere in this PA, Signatories, Concurring Parties, the Project Consulting Tribes, and Consulting Parties where appropriate, will provide comments on the documents they review to the Project Sponsor and/or FRA, as appropriate, and as set forth herein. - B. Signatories and Concurring Parties, the Project Consulting Tribes, and Consulting Parties where appropriate, will have up to thirty (30) calendar days from the date of receipt to review and provide written comments to the Project Sponsor and/or FRA on documents provided for their review and comment as stipulated in this PA. - C. The Project Sponsor and/or FRA will ensure any written comments received within the review timeframe per Stipulation X.B. are considered and incorporated, as appropriate, into the documentation. - D. If the Signatories, Concurring Parties, the Project Consulting Tribes, and Consulting Parties where appropriate, do not submit written comments to the Project Sponsor and/or FRA within thirty (30) calendar days of receipt of any document, it is understood the non-responding parties have no comments on the submittal. - E. If the Signatories, Concurring Parties, the Project Consulting Tribes, and Consulting Parties where appropriate, object to or recommend extensive revisions to submissions stipulated in the PA, the Project Sponsor and/or FRA will work expeditiously to respond to the recommendations and resolve disputes.

-F. If the Project Sponsor and/or FRA cannot resolve a dispute, and if further consultation is deemed unproductive by any party, the parties will adhere to the dispute resolution procedures detailed under Stipulation XIV below.
+- A. Unless otherwise stated elsewhere in this PA, Signatories, Concurring Parties, Consulting Tribes, and Consulting Parties where appropriate, will provide comments on the documents they review to the Project Sponsor or FRA, as appropriate, and as set forth in this stipulation. - B. Signatories and Concurring Parties, Consulting Tribes, and Consulting Parties where appropriate, will have up to thirty (30) calendar days from the date of receipt to review and provide written comments to the Project Sponsor or FRA on documents provided for their review and comment as stipulated in this PA. - C. The Project Sponsor and FRA will ensure any written comments received within the review timeframe per Stipulation X.B. are considered and incorporated, as appropriate, into the documentation. - D. If the Signatories, Concurring Parties, Consulting Tribes, and Consulting Parties where appropriate, do not submit written comments to the Project Sponsor or FRA within thirty (30) calendar days of receipt of any document, it is understood the non-responding parties have no comments on the submittal. - E. If the Signatories, Concurring Parties, Consulting Tribes, and Consulting Parties where appropriate, object to or recommend extensive revisions to submissions stipulated in this PA, the Project Sponsor and FRA will work expeditiously to respond to the recommendations and resolve disputes. - F. If the Project Sponsor and FRA cannot resolve a dispute, and if further consultation is deemed unproductive by any party, the parties will adhere to the dispute resolution procedures detailed under Stipulation XIV below.